 Bio 697 Graduate Research (2-12)

 Individual, independent experimental or theoretical research in biology.
 By permission of chair of the department Graduate Programs Committee.
 Credits may be transferred to Bio 699 or Bio 899 if admitted to a degree program.
 S/U graded.

-The student will complete a project in forensic biology laboratory under the supervision of a mentor.
-The student will research the literature to identify a problem in forensic biology, develop an approach to its solution utilizing the scientific method, and document the aims, results, and conclusions in a substantial written report which will be examined by a committee of two members approved by the Department Graduate Committee.
-Prerequisites: Bio 514, 575 and permission of instructor.
+The student will complete a project in Forensic Science laboratory under the supervision of a mentor.
+Each student will research the literature to identify a problem in Forensic Science, develop an approach to its solution utilizing the scientific method, and document the aims, results, and conclusions in a 1-3 page proposal.
+Besides a proposal, all students must submit a literature review and a substantial written report that will be examined by an Internship Committee of two members approved by the Department Graduate Committee.
+Approval of the written report by the Internship Committee and an oral presentation constitutes successful completion of the internship.
+Prerequisites: Passing the required written Comprehensive Core Examination and permission of instructor.